lomorage/homepage/content/faq.md

 If you know what Lomography is, then "Lomorage" is just a combination of "Lomography" and "Storage".

 ## 7. What is the business model?

-It's hard.

-At this moment, we are making no money.

 This is a side project starts with 3 fathers seeking a better solution for the digital assets for the family and we are doing that in spare time, we have been doing this for two years.
 We started this with love and build it with love, and we use it in our daily life, we do spend a lot of time on that, but we know we probably will do this even nobody is paying us, because that is what we need, and the way we do this doesn’t cost us much, the only thing we paid for now it’s the apple developer account and a domain name, we don’t host the storage, we don’t offer the device, we host website and software download at github for free, so the answer why it’s free it’s because we can.